-Check out our blog post with Blueberry Lime Mint Fizz and Strawberry Basil Fizz recipes from Always Delicious (page 308).
+Check out our full blog post with Blueberry Lime Mint Fizz and Strawberry Basil Fizz recipes from Always Delicious (page 308) – recipe is also copied below!
 These are the perfect way to satisfy any soda cravings, especially for any kids in your life.
 We’ve also included our favorite Bloody Mary recipe below.
 Ultimately, the best part of Summer Mocktails is that they are entirely customizable!
 Feel free to mix and match match any fruit and herb you’d like with ice and seltzer water.

 All Summer Mocktails will have three basic components:

 (3) a base liquid like water or sparkling water

 Then, muddle with a wooden spoon or pestle, or give a little whirl with your immersion blender.

 Try a Spicy Peach mocktail by adding fresh peach slices, a dash of cardamom, and a few slices of fresh ginger to sparkling water.
 Or, for a bolder taste, try a Jalapeño Lime Fizz with a few slices of cucumber, a bit of jalapeño pepper, 2 to 3 teaspoons of lime juice, and a few cilantro leaves in sparkling water.
 Add a dash of smoked paprika to create a smoky flavor profile to your mocktails.
 Remember, mocktails don’t always have to be sweet.
 Let us know your favorite combinations in the comments!